With a power score of 2.57, India ranks number 2 among emerging markets and number 10 in the global ranking.

-At the COP26 climate meeting in November 2021, India announced a 2070 net-zero target.
-However, this target is yet to be formalized and may be conditional on receipt of international climate finance.
+India announced at the COP26 climate summit in November 2021 that it would seek to reach net-zero emissions by 2070.
+However, this target has yet to be formalized and may be conditional on receipt of international climate finance.
 The country has previously argued that pushing developing countries with low per capita emissions to commit to a net-zero goal will undermine their right to economic development.

 Nationally Determined Contributions (NDC)

 The national cabinet approved India’s revised Nationally Determined Contribution (NDC) – its plan to achieve the goals set out in the Paris Agreement – in August 2022.
 The updated NDC includes a target to reduce the emissions intensity of its GDP by 45% by 2030 versus 2005 levels, and an objective for about 50% of cumulative installed power generation capacity to be non-fossil-fuel-based energy resources by the end of the decade.
 This is more ambitious than India’s previous NDC, which sought to lower the emissions intensity of GDP by 33-35% by 2030 from 2005 levels.
 The revised NDC has not laid out any sector-specific mitigation targets.

 India does not have an official fossil-fuel phase-out policy.
 The increasing economic attractiveness of renewables and focus on reducing air pollution could act as triggers for the early retirement of coal-fired power plants.

 India is the world’s largest market for renewables auctions.
 The transparent mechanism and ambitious government targets have attracted many domestic and foreign players, helping drive down the cost of clean power in the country.